santi-pdp/pase/README.md

 ## Pre-trained Model

 The PASE+ parameters used in our most recently [published work](http://veu.talp.cat/papers/pase_asr_icassp2020.pdf) can be found if you [CLICK HERE](https://drive.google.com/open?id=1xwlZMGnEt9bGKCVcqDeNrruLFQW5zUEW).
 This ckpt file contains the encoder parameters only, without any worker.
-This, and the configuration file cfg/PASE+.cfg let you build and use the encoder in the following simple manner:
+This ckpt named `FE_e199.ckpt`, and the configuration file `cfg/frontend/PASE+.cfg` let you build and use the encoder in the following simple manner:

 ```
 from pase.models.frontend import wf_builder